neuromorphic-polito/spikify/README.rst

 The following datasets have been selected to serve as examples for benchmarking spike train encoding techniques:

-- **WISDM Dataset**: 20 Hz recordings of human activity through mobile and wearable inertial sensors.
+* WISDM Dataset: 20 Hz recordings of human activity through mobile and wearable inertial sensors

 These datasets are preprocessed and converted into spike trains to evaluate the performance of different encoding techniques.